9 Easy Homemade Recipes To Make Custard For Babies

 When Can Babies Start Consuming Custard?

 Milk and egg in custard can provide your baby with nourishment, as it contains several nutrients, such as calcium, protein, and vitamin D. Yet, overconsumption can cause an excess calorie intake and reduce their intake of breast milk or formula milk and other solid foods, which are crucial for infant nutrition.
-Thus, it is advisable to provide infants and toddlers with small portions of this soft food occasionally.
+Thus, it is advisable to provide infants and toddlers with small portions of this soft food occasionally to avoid excess sugar intake.

 Easy Custard Recipes For Babies And Toddlers